 We compensate our named executive officers through a combination of base salary, cash bonus and equity compensation designed to be competitive with comparable companies.
 Our core objective is to attract, retain, reward and motivate our named executive officers and to align our performance with the long-term interests of our stockholders.
-We evaluate our compensation based on a number of factors, including corporate performance.
-While challenges remain within the obesity pharmacotherapy market, in particular with respect to the tendency on the part of healthcare providers to treat symptoms of obesity rather than the disease itself, a narrow focus on certain patient types for treatment, historically low third party insurance coverage, and the continued exclusion of anti-obesity medications from Medicare Part D, in 2014, we were able to make progress on a number of areas, including financial results-growth in total prescriptions and net revenue for Qsymia, while controlling selling, general and administrative, or SG&A, expenses.
-Qsymia total prescription volume grew approximately 43% in 2014, compared to 2013, and Qsymia net revenue grew over 90% in the same period.
-Including STENDRA, our total net revenue was \$114.2 million, compared to \$81.1 million in 2013.
-For the same period, total SG&A expense was \$111.5 million in 2014, compared to \$158.2 million in 2013, a decrease of 30%.
+We evaluate our compensation based on a number of factors, including corporate and individual performance.
+While challenges remain within the obesity pharmacotherapy market, in particular with respect to the tendency on the part of healthcare providers to treat symptoms of obesity rather than the disease itself, a narrow focus on certain patient types for treatment, historically low third party insurance coverage, and the continued exclusion of anti-obesity medications from Medicare Part D, in 2015, we were able to make progress on a number of areas, including financial results-growth in total prescriptions and net revenue for Qsymia, while reducing our selling, general and administrative, or SG&A, expenses.
+Qsymia total prescription volume grew approximately 6% in 2015, compared to 2014, and Qsymia net revenue grew over 21% in the same period.
+Total Qsymia and STENDRA product and supply revenue was \$81.3 million in 2015, compared to \$71.8 million in 2014.
+For the same period, total SG&A expense was \$79.4 million in 2015, compared to \$111.5 million in 2014, a decrease of 29%.